imsc-rosetta/imsc-rosetta-specification/faq.md

 <details><summary>Use of namespace prefixes</summary>

 Namespace prefix processing is a large and unneccessary overhead when using common simple XML parsers.
 By enforcing namespace prefixes, and a fixed set of namespaces, we simplify the parsing significantly.

+If you have an XML processor which does not retain the define XML Namespace prefixes, please normalise the file afterwards to restore them.

 </details>